Post Running Muscle Soreness

-Differentiating between a muscular injury and DOMs is essential to ensuring you are not overlooking a potentially sport-limiting injury and you are getting the injury managed appropriately.
-Early identification is key!
+Differentiating between a muscular injury and DOMs is essential to ensure you are not overlooking a potentially sport-limiting injury and managing the damage appropriately.
+Early identification is vital!

 What is DOMS?

-Delayed Onset Muscle Soreness or DOMs for short, is an exercise-related muscle condition that arises after intense, unaccustomed, physical exercise.
-The condition gets its ‘delayed’ name as symptoms are not usually felt until 24 to 72 hours after the exercise, normally peaking at the 48-hour mark after exercise.
+Delayed Onset Muscle Soreness, or DOMs for short, is an exercise-related muscle condition that arises after intense, unaccustomed physical exercise.
+The state gets its ‘delayed’ name as symptoms are not usually felt until 24 to 72 hours after the workout, typically peaking at the 48-hour mark after exercise.

-Research has demonstrated that DOMS is associated with tearing of myofibrils often at multitudinous junctions – best described as microtrauma.
+Research has demonstrated that DOMS is associated with tearing myofibrils, often at multitudinous junctions – best described as microtrauma.
 This process is followed by inflammation and a shift in intramuscular fluid and electrolytes.
-This process in combination with other local factors at the cellular and increased intramuscular pressure promote are what cause the soreness and stiffness experienced in DOMS.
+This process, combined with other local factors at the cellular and increased intramuscular pressure promote, causes the soreness and stiffness experienced in DOMS.

-Tenderness is typically felt at the end of the muscle (at the tendon) where it attaches down along the affected limb and then as the condition progress.
-This can be felt throughout the muscle belly itself.
-The swelling, inflammation, tenderness and pain that arises can manifest as decreased joint range of motion, decreased strength and a decreased ability to absorb shock while exercising.
+The swelling, inflammation, tenderness and pain that arise can manifest as decreased joint range of motion, reduced strength and a reduced ability to absorb shock while exercising.
+Tenderness is typically felt at the end of the muscle (at the tendon), where it attaches down along the affected limb and then as the condition progress.
+You can feel this throughout the muscle belly itself.

-This alteration is muscle function can last up to 10 days!
+This alteration in muscle function can last up to 10 days!

-You should also avoid the HARM factors.
+It would help if you also avoided HARM factors.
+All the HARM factors can potentially increase bleeding, which may exacerbate your damage.
 No heat should be applied to the affected area.
-You should also avoid alcohol consumption, running or other painful movements.
-Initially, it is a good idea to avoid massage until a professional has assess the injury.
-All the HARM factors have the potential to increase bleeding, which may exacerbate your injury.
+It would be best if you also avoid alcohol consumption, running or other painful movements.
+Initially, avoiding massage is a good idea until a professional has assessed the injury.

 Research suggests no anti-inflammatory drugs following a muscle strain is the best way to go.
-If you are seeking pain relief, it is best you consult your regular GP or a pharmacist for pain relief options that don’t don;t slow down your healing rates.
+If you seek pain relief, you should consult your regular GP or a pharmacist for relief options that don’t slow down your healing rates.

 More info: How to Treat an Acute Soft Tissue Injury

 Thankfully yes!
-The body adapts to the physical exercise that was undertaken once the DOMS resolves.
-So when you go and perform the same exercise again, the chance of DOMS onset decreases!
-However, adaptation to the causative exercise occurs rapidly after DOMS resolves.
-This adaptation with repeated exercise is called the “repeated-bout effect.”
+The body adapts to the physical exercise you undertook once the DOMS resolves.
+So when you perform the same routine again, the chance of DOMS onset decreases!
+However, adaptation to the causative training occurs rapidly after DOMS resolves.
+This adaptation with repeated activity is called the “repeated-bout effect.”

 More info: Delayed Onset Muscle Soreness (DOMS).